BillowBone/SQL_Contact_Wallet_V1/README.md

 # SQL_Contact_Wallet_V1
-Program that manage a contact wallet with SQL Server 2017 in a terminal console
+Program that manages a contact wallet with SQL Server 2017 in a terminal console

 The database contains 2 tables :